-This in-depth tour of 7 scheduled jizake breweries, you’ll enjoy varied specially-curated meals at a rural farmhouse to local izakayas to an historic brewery restaurant serving fine washoku, or Japanese meals.
-Get hands-on experience with pottery making, visit Nambu-tekki cast ironware makers and enjoy a cruise on Matsushima Bay, one of the three most scenic views in Japan.
+This in-depth tour of 6 scheduled jizake breweries, you’ll enjoy specially-curated meals at local izakayas to an historic brewery restaurant serving fine washoku, or Japanese meals.
+Get hands-on experience with pottery making, visit Nanbu-tekki cast ironware makers and enjoy a cruise on Matsushima Bay, one of the three most scenic views in Japan.

 Destinations: Niigata, Nagano, Ishikawa